 'Rome's no good after Greece.'(23

 ) In Naples he visited

-the ruins
+the winter sunshine.
 He travelled to such places as Taormina, Lucca,

 Pisa, Ferrara, Verona, Perugia, and Ravenna before returning to England.

-to attend the ceremony and dinner of the American
+to attend the ceremony and dinner of the American Academy.
+He spent

-to Boston to lecture at Harvard University.
+to lecture at Harvard University.

 On his 'second return' Holst was glad to be able to get into a routine

 again after all his travelling.
 Characteristically though, he set about